Some Ins and Outs of Influencer Marketing

 So, let’s say you’ve decided to pursue influencer marketing as a way to expose your brand or business.
 Great, but don’t jump on the bandwagon immediately without careful considerations of what rules and principles to follow.

 Several basic but strong guidelines for using influencer marketing were outlined by Scott Douglas Clary two years ago in Forbes, but they are just as relevant today—if not more so.
 These guidelines are:

 - Being authentic: Tying in with the point about matching and thereby connecting brand, influencer, and audience, there is no more important factor than authenticity in believing in and standing by a brand’s messaging.
 (Mr. Clary says this is a “non-negotiable” part of influencer marketing.)

 - Being relatable: All content should clearly “speak” through the influencer to his or her audience and address their needs, wants, or pain points.
 Influencer marketing does not exist simply to promote brands.
 It is about creating connections and inclusiveness among the members of the influencer’s respective audiences.

 - Being topical: The ability for an influencer to stay in touch with the times and current events helps create a sense of trust in his or her audience.
 The influencer displays knowledge of what’s going on in the world on social media, and the audience by extension feels more in-step with the times.
+(And in these times—between the ongoing COVID-19 pandemic and recent political news—the importance of being topical cannot be emphasized enough.)

-It should be remembered that fostering a genuine and personal connection with an audience is still the most powerful form of marketing.
-Yes, influencer marketing.
 For more information on how EGC can help give your brand a “personal touch” in reaching your target audience through social media, digital marketing, influencer marketing, or other services, contact us today.